No Records Found

 Sorry, no records were found.
 Please adjust your search criteria and try again.

 Sorry, unable to load Google Maps API.

-Treatment goals are collaborated on with parents and progress is discussed and reviewed on a weekly basis.
-Parents are able to observe all sessions through a two way mirror or remain in the therapy room as needed.
-Therapy techniques and rationale are explained and home practice ideas/activities provided.
-Parents are encouraged to ask questions, discuss concerns and give ideas of specific words that are relevant to the child's current interests and activities to target during sessions.
+Treatment goals are developed following thorough assessment and with parent input.
+Progress is discussed and reviewed following each session.
+Therapy techniques and rationale are explained, and home practice ideas/activities provided.
+Parents are encouraged to ask questions, discuss concerns, and give ideas for specific targets that are relevant to the child's current interests and activities.

 The use of Augmentative and Alternative Communication can be a powerful tool to support communication in children with CAS who are working on developing their speech and language skills.
 I have experience with both low-tech (e.g., communication books) and high-tech (e.g., voice output devices) AAC.